Frequently Asked Questions

 - Signing a lease off-campus will not exempt you from the housing requirement.
 Please do not sign a lease until you have confirmed that you are not required to live on campus

-- When you left you should have discussed your earliest readmission date with your case manager.
+- When you left you should have discussed your earliest reinstatement date with your case manager.
 If you are unsure, contact your case manager.

-- Please be aware that you must be within the window in which we accept requests for readmission.
-View readmission deadlines.
+- Please be aware that you must be within the window in which we accept requests for reinstatement.
+View the dates for reinstatement requests.

 - The Office of the Dean of Student Life requires proof of readiness to return from a MLoA because we want to ensure that you are set up for success upon your return.

-- Most students who take a MLoA are cleared for readmission.
-However, if you do not participate in adequate treatment related to your health while on a medical leave, you will not be readmitted until this requirement is met.
+- Most students who take a MLoA are cleared for reinstatement.
+However, if you do not participate in adequate treatment related to your health while on a medical leave, you will not be reinstated until this requirement is met.

 - The process can take approximately six weeks from the time the forms are submitted to when the student is cleared.
 This also depends on the time in the semester such as over Winter Break.